 An experienced workers’ compensation attorney can also help you determine your status if you fall into any of the categories discussed above, especially concerning the question of the 35 percent versus 50 percent threshold of impairment.

 Let the Experienced Lawyers at KBG Injury Law Help You With Your Workers’ Compensation

 For many injured workers, being dropped from total disability benefits to partial disability benefits can have a serious impact on themselves and their families.
-Workers’ compensation attorneys at KBG injury Law will make sure that you get the benefits to which you are legally entitled, and if you have been treated unfairly during the IRE process, we will fight hard for you to get your total disability benefits restored.
+The Pennsylvania workers’ compensation attorneys at KBG Injury Law will make sure that you get the benefits to which you are legally entitled, and if you have been treated unfairly during the IRE process, we will fight hard for you to get your total disability benefits restored.

-If you are interested in talking to us about your workers’ compensation issues, you can call us at 1-800-509-1011 or visit our contact us page where you can leave us your contact information and some details about your situation.
-A member of our team will get back to you as soon as possible to set up a free consultation.
+If you are interested in talking to us about your workers’ compensation issues, call us at 1-800-509-1011 or visit our contact page to set up a free consultation.
 We have office locations in York, Lancaster, Hanover, Harrisburg, and Gettysburg and serve all of South Central Pennsylvania.